moonchie/shanshancao_portfolio/README.md

-# shanshancao_portfolio
-A portfolio still in development
+This is a personal portfolio and it's still in development

 update 28018/08/17: Wireframes and home page done